Are walk-ins welcomed?

 Is your shop licensed/clean?

 Every artist in our shop is licensed by the New York State Department of Health and Mental Hygiene, and has received education on blood borne pathogens and cross contamination.
 We take every measure possible to ensure personal safety.
 We use sterile, single use gloves and needles.
 All other supplies are medically sterilized.
-We test our autoclave (sterilization machine) once a month to make sure it is in good working order.
-But, infections can happen if you do not take the proper precautions during the healing process.

 Should I tip my artist?